Abhishek-7400/Terraform/Resources-configuration/Config.md

   }
 }
 ```
+data "aws_ami" "example_ami": Defines a data source block for querying AWS AMIs with the name "example_ami".

+most_recent = true: Specifies that you want to retrieve the most recent AMI that matches the specified criteria.

+owners = ["amazon"]: Specifies that you want to retrieve AMIs owned by the AWS account with the ID "amazon".

+filter: Defines a filter for the query, specifying the name and values to filter AMIs by.
+In this case, it filters by AMI names that match the specified pattern.

 # For Variable Block
 In Terraform, a variable block is used to declare input variables within your configuration.
 Variables allow you to parameterize your Terraform code, making it more flexible and reusable across different environments or scenarios.
 You can define variables for values that may vary between deployments, such as IP addresses, instance types, or resource names.
 ## Here's the basic syntax of a variable block: